 Alongside all of these captivating talks, there were also many sessions covering a range of topics about Marxist theory, history, and current events.
 These included introductory discussions about Marxist economics, Marxist philosophy, and the Marxist view of history, as well as topical talks about the political and economic crises engulfing Europe and Britain.

-Dora from the UCL Marxists gave this report from the session about the crisis of the European Union:
+Beatrice from the UCL Marxists gave this report from the session about the crisis of the European Union:

 “In this session, we discussed the economic dynamics of the process of integration in Europe.
 The initial project envisioned by the French ruling class - of a union politically dominated by themselves, with Germany acting as the economic powerhouse - has melted away before the might of German imperialism.
 Under capitalism and within the EU, there can be no talk of freedom and democracy so long as capital reigns free.